richafnu/Viva/Viva/engage/admin-key-concepts.md

    - Set up public or private groups.
 See [Create a group in Viva Engage](https://support.office.com/article/b407af4f-9a58-4b12-b43e-afbb1b07c889).
 Although anyone on Viva Engage can create groups, it's often helpful for the admin to set up groups for each department by using a consistent group naming strategy, such as *Sales Team*, *Marketing Team*, and so on.

-   - Set up groups that support Microsoft 365 services (such as SharePoint Online, OneNote, and Planner). to start, ensure that all users have an assigned Viva Engage license.
+   - Set up groups that support Microsoft 365 services (such as SharePoint, OneNote, and Planner). to start, ensure that all users have an assigned Viva Engage license.
 Such groups are called [Microsoft 365 connected groups](/viva/engage/manage-viva-engage-groups/viva-engage-and-office-365-groups).

    - Set up groups that include external users.
 They're called [*external groups*](/viva/engage/work-with-external-users/create-and-manage-external-groups).